 To find the highest reward checking rates and balance caps in your state or nationwide, please refer to our reward checking rate table.
-If you're new to reward checking, please refer to my blog post, Overview of Reward Checking & Our Reward Checking Table.
+If you're new to reward checking, please refer to my blog post, Overview of Reward Checking and Our Reward Checking Table.

 Certificate of Deposit Rates

 I’m now publishing my CD survey as a separate post.
 Please refer to my survey of the best CD rates.
 This recap will focus on banking news of the week and liquid accounts.

 Hot CD Deals: I just wanted to include this reminder of a few hot CD deals that are available.